jdaw1/penrose_tiling/text/introduction.md

 Indeed, this might be why I am so fond the Penrose tiling.

 But my sense of colour is much much weaker.
-Indeed, I generally consider design in black-and-white, with colour being added an afterthought.
+Indeed, I generally consider design in black-and-white, with colour being added as an afterthought.

 Hence end users are strongly encouraged not to be shy about reaching into the output to change colours.
 The two [distillable PostScript outputs](postscript_distillable.md), and the [two types of SVG](svg.md), are deliberately friendly to those making changes.